-Option to add-on a Lord of the Rings Tour.
+You have the option to add-on a Lord of the Rings Tour.

-Sailing time Wellington to Picton 70 km / 43 miles, 3 hours
+Sailing time Wellington to Picton – 3 hours

-Travel time Picton to Nelson 141 km / 88 miles, 1.45 hours
+Travel time Picton to Nelson – 2 hours

 It’s all about the journey today as you board the Interislander Cook Strait Ferry, which will transport you on a scenic cruise to Picton.
 Back on dry land drive through Marlborough, New Zealand’s largest wine region, to reach your destination, Nelson.
-Enjoying New Zealand’s highest sunshine hours, discover the creative paradise that is Nelson, with artists, galleries, boutique shopping, local markets and gourmet cafes, you will soon love the Nelson way of life.
+Enjoying New Zealand’s highest sunshine hours, discover the creative paradise that is Nelson, with artists, galleries, boutique shopping, local markets and gourmet cafés, you will soon love the Nelson way of life.

-Stay 1 night in Nelson.
+Stay 2 nights in Nelson.

 Stay 2 nights in Abel Tasman